WombatYeah/CoinClicker/README.md

 # CoinClicker

 Coin clicker is an clicker/idle game themed about pirates!
+Click the doubloon to gain coins and upgrade your fleet!

+>## "Progress through the teirs of coins and go from a measly peice of eight to a grand gold doubloon!"

 ## Credits